flumiie/flumiie/README.md

 ## I'm a Web & App Developer

 - 🌱 I’m currently learning multiple kinds of stuff to keep me going
-- 👯 I’m looking to collaborate with others on a project or make something big
-- ⚡ I love to draw & create stuff that is brand new to me
+- ⚡ I love to draw & create stuff that is brand new to me.
+P.S: Currently delving into selling my own NFT

 ### Spotify Playing 🎧